 Regardless of court or county, Bubba Head and his two law partners are criminal law specialists who will aggressively defend you.
 We are ready to help you whether you’re charged with a first DUI offense, second DUI offense, Georgia reckless driving, vehicle homicide, or any other serious driving charges.

 Because your initial lawyer consultation is FREE, call us NOW.
 Dial our main number, at 404-567-5515, and let us evaluate your chances of winning your Georgia reckless driving case (misdemeanor or felony), or possibly getting a DUI reduced to reckless driving.

-Our primary office location is in Sandy Springs, where GA highway 400 and I-285 intersect.
+We have multiple law office Georgia locations, including Athens, Marietta, Alpharetta, and Sandy Springs.
+We maintain a few satellite office locations to facilitate having computers and office equipment if needed during a multi-day trial.
+Our primary office location is in Sandy Springs, where GA Highway 400 and I-285 intersect.
 We can be on an Interstate highway in less than 5 minutes, on our way to courts across the state of Georgia.

 |For Your First Dui Conviction You will have to Attend|

 |Dui for Weed|